Zoo Preschool Activities

 This Zoo activity pack includes tons of hands on re-usable activities that are perfect to compliment your zoo themed unit or your field trip!
 Inside each of my activity packs you will find an assortment of easy to assemble activities.
 You can easily turn these activities into a variety of hands on learning centers.
-Use them to create tot trays or file folder games.

 Help the children in your care learn literacy skills, and math skills.
 Some of the skills covered in this pack are: colors, shapes uppercase and lowercase letter identification, one to one correspondence, counting, and ordering numbers 1-10.